 At NASA’s inception, the cultural climate in the United States was very different and the opportunities for astronauts were available to only a select few.
 Over the years, NASA helped lead the way as the nation’s culture progressed.
 Today, NASA is proud to employ a diverse roster of astronauts, scientists, engineers, communicators, and more.

 The STS-116 crew

-The NASA astronauts pictured above launched aboard the space shuttle Discovery as the STS-116 crew.
+The NASA astronauts pictured above launched aboard the space shuttle Discovery in 2006 as the STS-116 crew.
 Front row (from the left), astronauts William A. Oefelein, pilot; Joan E. Higginbotham, mission specialist; and Mark L. Polansky, commander.
 On the back row (from the left) are astronauts Robert L. Curbeam, Nicholas J.M.
 Patrick, Sunita L. Williams and the European Space Agency's Christer Fuglesang.

 On March 26, 1958, in an attempt garner support for the creation of a United States space program, President Dwight D. Eisenhower disbursed a letter written by his Science Advisory Committee, entitled Introduction to Outer Space.
 Here is an excerpt from his passionate introduction:

 “(There are) many aspects of space and space technology... which can be helpful to all people as the United States proceeds with its peaceful program in space science and exploration.
 Every person has the opportunity to share through understanding in the adventures which lie ahead.” -President Dwight D. Eisenhower, March 26, 1958

 Just a few short months later, he signed the act responsible for the creation of NASA and on October 1st, 1958, NASA began its first day of operation.
 Today, it is clear that NASA has continued to deliver on its mission to benefit all humankind.